Polynomial Identity Testing via Evaluation of Rational Functions: Read-Once Oblivious Algebraic Branching Programs

 \begin{lemma} Let \(p\in\VanIdeal{\RFEparam{l-1}{l}}\) be nonzero, multilinear, and homogeneous of degree \(l+1\), let \(U\sqcup V\) be a partition of \([n]\), and let \(C \doteq \CMat{U}{V}(p)\).
 If every monomial in p depends on at least $\minsplitdeg$ variables indexed by $U$ and at least $\minsplitdeg$ variables indexed by $V$, then \(\rank(C) \ge \minsplitdeg+1\). \end{lemma}

-The proof involves revisiting the equations from \cref{thm.ideal.membership.homogcase.cond2} of \cref{thm.ideal.membership.homogcase} and modifying the underlying instantiations of \cref{lem.multi-zsub-deriv} to obtain a system of linear equations with a simple enough structure that we can analyze. \footnote{This is the setting where we exploit the possibility of the sets $K$ and $L$ in \cref{lem.multi-zsub-deriv} to overlap.}
+The proof involves revisiting the equations from \expref{condition}{thm.ideal.membership.cond2} of \expref{Theorem}{thm.ideal.membership} and modifying \footnote{This is a setting where we exploit the possibility of the sets $K$ and $L$ in the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma} to overlap.} the underlying instantiations of \expref{Lemma}{lem.multi-zsub-deriv} to obtain a system of linear equations with a simple enough structure that we can analyze.

 The remaining ingredients allow us to reduce to situations where either the first or second ingredient applies.
 The third ingredient lets us fix any two zero blocks and zero out all the blocks that are not between them.